Spin dynamics of moving bodies in rotating black hole spacetimes: Representations of spin evolution

-The evolution of the spin vector (\ref{SvecP}) will be described in comoving frame with the centroid.
 The spin vector (\ref{SvecT}) will be considered in both comoving and zero 3-momentum frames.
 The definitions of comoving and zero 3-momentum observers will be introduced in the next subsection.
-Then spin evolution equations will be derived using the boosted spatial spherical and Cartesian-like triads.
-In addition we also define an angular-momentum-like kinematical quantity for characterization of the instantaneous orbital plane.
+Then the spin evolution equations will be derived using the boosted spatial spherical and Cartesian-like triads.